davidfauth/Neo4jH3/Documentation.md

 Returns the H3 cell ID (as a LONG) corresponding to the provided point at the specified resolution.

 ### Syntax
-RETURN com.neo4jh3.pointash3( geographyExpr, resolutionExpr )
+RETURN com.neo4jh3.pointash3( geographyExpr, resolutionExpr, LatLonOrder )

 ### Arguments
 * geographyExpr: A LONG expression representing a point geography in WKT format